mercredi 31 août 2011

 To disable the recycle bin, issue one of the following statements:

-SQL>ALTER SESSION SET recyclebin = OFF;
+SQL>ALTER SESSION SET recyclebin = OFF;or

 SQL>ALTER SYSTEM SET recyclebin = OFF scope=SPFILE;